zedalert/ubnt-cloudflared/README.md

 ### Installing hard way (secure)
 Download official [cloudflared](https://github.com/cloudflare/cloudflared/) client from GitHub.

 Build it with Go and target platform - `mips`, `mipsle` or `mips64`, depending on your router model.
-You can get all necessary information by using this commands:
+You can get all necessary information by using these commands:
 ```sh
 getconf LONG_BIT
 lscpu | grep 'Byte Order'